antfu/vue-reuse-template/README.md

 </template>
 ```

-We'd like to reuse as much as possible.
+We'd like to reuse our code as much as possible.
 So normally we might need to extract those duplicated parts into a component.
-However, in components you lose the ability to access the local bindinge, defining props and emits for them can be tedious.
+However, in a seperated component you lose the ability to access the local bindings.
+Defining props and emits for them can be tedious sometime.

 So this library provides a way to define and use templates inside the component scope.